 This bespoke tailored jacket was created for a customer

-He’s partial to Brioni, but was put off by their price point when he inquired about a bespoke tailored leather jacket.
-(Well over $10,000.00 apparently.)
+He’s partial to Brioni but was put off by their price point when he inquired about a bespoke tailored leather jacket.
+(Well over $10,000.00, apparently.)

-This is a big reason why many of these large luxury companies won’t do bespoke, it’s because they simply can’t.
+This is a big reason why many of these large luxury companies won’t do bespoke; it’s because they simply can’t.

-We started with finding a gorgeous, super lightweight, mirror finish black lambskin.
+We started with finding a gorgeous, super lightweight, mirror-finish black lambskin.
 Fine leather like this creates a few challenges when making a tailored leather jacket.

 Over the years, we have developed techniques that work beautifully on these very fine skins.
 All without the unsightly pic-stitching that traditional tailoring techniques would leave on leather.
 And every piece is made in NYC, right in our 5th Avenue Atelier.

-Two muslins were created to balance the jacket properly and adjust the fit and fine tune the details.
+Two muslins were created to balance the jacket properly and adjust the fit and fine-tune the details.

-The finished jacket has exterior and interior pockets, hand-guided double stitching, finely bound buttonholes, a double back vent and is lined in a heavy 3-ply silk crepe.
-It is also super lightweight and wearable year round.
+The finished jacket has exterior, and interior pockets, hand-guided double stitching, finely bound buttonholes, a double back vent and is lined in a heavy 3-ply silk crepe.
+It is also super lightweight and wearable year-round.

-Our client loves it (I believe he retired the original) and is now planning a second jacket in brown!
+Our client loves it (I believe he finally retired the original) and is now planning a second jacket in brown!